 Passionate about planetary health, I am fascinated by the puzzle of how we can learn our way out of the complex social - environmental pathologies facing our increasingly interconnected and globalised world.
 Spanning the biophysical and social, my work critically engages human - environment relations in these settings, inspired by insights from interpretive policy analysis, feminist theoretical approaches, post-colonialism and science and technology studies.

-Taking an interpretive, interactive approach, I see communication as the construction of meaning in interaction rather than as transfer of information.
-I investigate how people in interaction: 1) interpret events from their own perspectives, in light of their own experiences; 2) engage with forests, wildlife climate change and so on; and 3) act upon, shape and re-shape broader trends in policy, technology and market.
-The engagement with what is meaningful to event related actors, and how those meanings - often plural, at times clashing - are enacted, as well as the consequences of this, lies at the heart of my work.
-When possible, I move beyond explanation to an intervention of some sort intended to improve the situation, such as for marginalised actors.
-I work in an applied, interdisciplinary and collaborative manner.
-I have researched these topics for over 15 years in various parts of the world.
+Taking an interpretive approach, I am interested in how actors in interaction 1) give meaning to events from their own perspectives, in light of their own experiences; 2) engage with forests, wildlife management, climate change and so on; and 3) act upon, shape and re-shape policy, technology and/or market.
+The engagement with what is meaningful to actors, and how those meanings - often plural, at times clashing - are enacted, as well as the consequences of this, lies at the heart of my work.
+Recently, I have become interested in intersubjectivities as a way to push the boundaries interpretive approaches and reconfigure the politics of life in the worlds that we inhabit.

 In empirical terms, my most significant work has been on NRM experts and expertise (knowledge controversies, environmental standards, extreme citizen science) and interpretive research methods and methodology (narrative turn in research methodology, dilemmas in fieldwork).
 I have researched these topics for over 15 years in various parts of the world.
 My publications include the co-edited books Forest-People Interfaces (Wageningen Academic Publishers 2012) and Forest and Nature Governance: a Practice based Approach (Springer 2013).